ploomber/ploomber/doc/features.rst

 ploomber expressive syntax makes pipeline declarations read like blueprints that provide a full picture: not only they include which tasks to perform and in which order, but where output will be stored and in which form.
+Furthermore, upstream products are available to downstream tasks, this way, each product is only declared once.

 .. code-block:: python